kornicameister/EST-AngularBestPractices/PLAN.md

 * directive should add following actions to each row
  * delete > should redirect to the delete view
  * complete > should simply update the state of an object in the backend
-* all actions should be controller from the controller
+* all actions should be controlled from the controller

 ## Filter